Giving Compass’ Take:

 • Basil Sadiq describes why it is critical for students to volunteer to develop their life skills and have opportunities to contribute to society.

-• How can funders help to facilitate volunteering opportunities for students?
-What causes in your area would benefit from an influx of volunteers?
+• How can funders help to facilitate remote volunteering opportunities for students?
+What causes in your area would benefit from an influx of volunteers right now?

 • Read about six ways to find high-quality volunteers.